 Science says she’s more likely to find you less attractive than you find her.

-This can cause terrible miscommunication and ultimately a spot in the dreaded “friend zone.”
+This can cause terrible miscommunication and, ultimately, a spot in the dreaded “friend zone.”
 Yikes!
-Don’t worry we can fix it.
+Don’t worry; we can fix it.
 But first, did you check out the best books on body language and charisma?
 Use these books to take your relationships to a new level.

 Unlock the Secrets of Charisma